 It is a continual great pleasure for those of us teaching here to help every boy work hard to fulfil his potential; we set high, challenging standards for all.
-The beauty of learning in any independent school, The Hall included, is that we are free from working within the frameworks prescribed for schools in the state maintained sector.
-That said, much of what our boys learn is closely aligned to the schemes of work set out in the National Curriculum; we do our best to shape our programme to suit our needs however, thus ensuring it is fit for our purpose.
-At The Hall the school day is busy and full, yet plenty of boys still find the time and energy to enjoy taking part in our extra-curricular activities too.
+The beauty of learning in an independent school, The Hall included, is that we are free from working within the frameworks prescribed for schools in the state-maintained sector.
+That said, much of what our boys learn is closely aligned to the schemes of work set out in the National Curriculum; we do our best to shape our programme to suit our needs, however, thus ensuring it is fit for our purpose.
+At The Hall, the school day is busy and full, yet plenty of boys still find the time and energy to enjoy taking part in our extra-curricular activities too.

 We also understand that our boys learn best in different ways.
-At The Hall we exploit a number of varied learning environments, through which a broad, balanced and relevant curriculum is delivered; plenty of learning happens in lessons of course, but also when our boys are out at Games, playing in concerts, acting in plays, on school trips here in the UK or abroad, as well as when they are completing tasks on their own at home in the evenings.
+We, therefore, take advantage of a number of varied learning environments, through which the broad, balanced and relevant curriculum is delivered; plenty of learning happens in lessons of course, but also when our boys are out at Games, playing in concerts, acting in plays, on school trips here in the UK or abroad, as well as when they are completing tasks on their own at home in the evenings.
 Schemes of work are designed to provide plenty of scope for boys to tackle a range of tasks and activities that best match the breadth and depth of their abilities and then extend them.
 These schemes are reviewed annually.

-Senior Schools to which we send out boys are increasingly making decisions about entry at 13+ when our boys are still in Year 6 or 7, so in addition to delivering what we do so the boys can confidently meet the challenges of the different examination systems at 13+, we also prepare them for the range of pre-entry assessments for Senior Schools that we know they have to undertake during their time here.
+Senior schools to which we send our boys are increasingly making decisions about the entry at 13+ when our boys are still in Year 6 or 7.
+We, therefore, prepare them for a range of senior schools’ pre-entry assessments so the boys can confidently meet these challenges as well as those of the different school entrance frameworks taken at Year 8.

 Our curriculum is effectively planned around specific learning objectives for every subject area within each year group.